Jackdaniels12/Relay-Control-anything/README.md

 lightoff_2.py<br>
 fauxmo.py<br>

-Alexa / Google file
+For Alexa / Google to control the relay below

 sudo nano fauxmo.py
-name your relay you want to comtrol near the bottom of page alt X and y to save
+name your relay you want to comtrol near the bottom of page ctrl X and y to save

 open a browser and type the ip address of the Pi<br> http://000.000.000.000/index.php <br>